-39. Each year, the Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES) compiles fishery status reports which provide an independent assessment of the biological status of fish stocks and the economic status of fisheries managed, or jointly managed, by the Australian Government (Commonwealth fisheries).

-40. The ABARES Fishery Status Reports 2019 (covering the performance of fisheries in 2018) was released in September 2019.
-The reports assess all key commercial species from Commonwealth managed fisheries and examines the broader impact of fisheries on the environment, including on non-target species.
+- 42. Each year, the Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES) compiles fishery status reports which provide an independent assessment of the biological status of fish stocks and the economic status of fisheries managed, or jointly managed, by the Australian Government (Commonwealth fisheries). - 43.
+The ABARES Fishery Status Reports 2019 (covering the performance of fisheries in 2018) was released in September 2019.
+The reports assess all key commercial species from Commonwealth managed fisheries and examines the broader impact of fisheries on the environment, including on non-target species. - 44.
+In summary, the TRL Fishery has been assessed for the 2018 period as follows:

-Status 20 17 20 18 Biological status Fishing mortality Biomass Fishing mortality Biomass Comments Tropical rock lobster (Panulirus ornatus) Not subject to overfishing Not overfished Not subject to overfishing Not overfished Closure of the fishery in 2018 restricted fishing mortality levels to F {TARG} .
+Status 20 17 2018 Biological status Fishing mortality Biomass Fishing mortality Biomass Comments Tropical rock lobster (Panulirus ornatus) Not subject to overfishing Not overfished Not subject to overfishing Not overfished Closure of the fishery in 2018 restricted fishing mortality levels to F {TARG} .
 Spawning stock biomass in 2018 was above the limit reference point but below the target reference point.
 Spawning stock biomass is expected to increase in 2019 and fluctuate widely around the target.
-Economic status Net economic returns in the fishery are uncertain, although positive economic improvements may have occurred in the 2017-18 fishing season as a result of gross value of production increasing faster than effort.
+Economic status , , , ,